MONTHLY TRAINING MEETINGS

 Part 4: Demonstration and practice component.
 The discussion of each case will include formal or informal role-plays with the leader, and any of the participants who wish to do so, playing the part of the couple therapist, with emphasis on the organizing issue of the session.

 Santa Rosa, California, 2pm-5pm, Fridays

-Collaborative Couple Therapy Seminars is approved by the California Psychological Association to provide continuing professional education for psychologists and by the BBS to provide continuing professional education for social workers and MFTs.
-Collaborative Couple Therapy Seminars maintains responsibility for this program and its content.
+Collaborative Couple Therapy Seminars is approved by the California Psychological Association (CPA) to provide continuing professional education for psychologists.
+The California Board of Behavioral Sciences (BBS) now accepts CPA continuing education credit for license renewal for LCSWs and MFTs.
+Collaborative Couple Therapy Seminars maintains responsibility for this program and its contents.